wely/DevCamp/HOL/dotnet/04-devops-ci/README.md

     ![image](./media/2017-06-21_14_01_00.png)

 You have now created a project in VSTS with a Git repository.
-Next we'll cloned the repository locally to your developer machine and upload code from our machine to VSTS.
+Next we'll clone the repository locally to your developer machine and upload code from our machine to VSTS.

 ----
 ## Exercise 3: Add application to VSTS Git<a name="ex3"></a>